edgepointlearning/edgepointlearning.github.io/collections/_posts/2020-10-21-safe-lifting-training.md

 If you have to prioritize training, it’s important to start with employees who lift heavy or bulky objects regularly, of course, but make sure to circle back to all employees at least once a year.

-{% asset 'blog/2020-10-21-safe-lifting-training01.jpg'
-   alt='34% of workplace injuries occur from lifting objects' magick:resize='670' %}
+{% picture blog blog/2020-10-21-safe-lifting-training01.jpg --alt 34% of workplace injuries occur from lifting objects %}

 ### OSHA safe lifting requirements